-For many, believing “into Christ” might sound strange to the ear.
-You might be saying to yourself, don’t you mean “believe Christ’s words” or maybe “believe in Christ?”
-Or, you may be considering, is there really any difference between believing Him and believing into Him?”
+For many, believing into Christ might sound strange.
+You might be thinking, don’t you mean “believe Christ’s words” or maybe “believe in Him?”
+Or, you may be considering, is there really any difference between believing and believing into Christ?”

 It may sound strange, especially if you’re accustomed to reading from one of the more popular English Bible versions.
 Most of the familiar versions I’ve checked say either “believe in” or “believe on” Him.
 However, believe “into” is actually according to the literal Greek word (eis).